 The rear extension will allow additional floor space or seating space in the main hall.

-The front extension will accommodate toilets and changing facilities for the theatre and sports clubs.
+The front extension will accommodate disabled toilets and changing facilities for the theatre and sports clubs.

 View from the car park.